Get Task List: task.items.getlist

 • FORUM_TOPIC_ID — forum topic ID

-• RESPONSIBLE_ID — assignee
+• RESPONSIBLE_ID — Participant

 • TITLE — task title (can be searched using the pattern [%_])